justin13888/justin13888/README.md

 ### Hi there 👋

-I build open-source stuff here.
+I build open-source stuff here mainly on my Linux desktops

-Fun fact: I daily Fedora Linux and use arch btw.

 ## 🛠 Tools I use